Developer Guide

 Predicate#or

-Rationale: Decision was made to use a logical AND
+Rationale: Decision was made to use a logical AND instead of OR when

 combining multiple predicates as we believe this was the more intuitive approach.